About me

 Doctoral Candidate - Michigan State University School of Criminal Justice

-My research focuses on extremism, extremists’ use of the Internet, online subcultures, and bias-motivated crimes.
-I use subcultural approaches to better understand individual exposure to extremist content, engagement pathways, and user engagement within online extremist spaces.
-As a researcher, I have an additional interest in the role of gender within extremist movements.
+My research focuses on extremism, extremists’ use of the technology, digital subcultures, and radicalization/mobilization.
+I use subcultural approaches to better understand individual exposure to extremist content, engagement pathways, and user behavior within online extremist spaces.

-Much of my work to date has examined affordances of the Internet and the role it plays in radicalization and subcultural engagement.
-My overarching goal is to conduct research that contributes to our collective understanding of Internet facilitation of deviant and criminal behaviors, as well as how our knowledge of individual and group behavior within online extremist spaces can support the development of intervention and disengagement initiatives.
+My overarching goal is to conduct research that contributes to our collective understanding of Internet facilitation of deviant and criminal behaviors.
 I aim to cultivate a deeper understanding of how these mechanisms manifest online and across digital modalities, as well as how this understanding can be leveraged to prevent offline harms and extremist violence.
+As a researcher, my goal is to understand how users become susceptible to and engage with online extremist spaces in order to support intervention and disengagement efforts, as well as prevent extremist acts both on- and offline. .

 Research Interests